 This resource teaches learners how to implement patient-centered counseling techniques into medical practice to provide unbiased support in shared decision-making and build stronger relationships with your patients.
 The module explores the clinical decision-making practices of providers and trainees in the prenatal setting.
-It includes a pre- and post- survey, and participants will learn the techniques needed to follow best practices in patient-centered counseling.
+Participants will learn the techniques needed to follow best practices in patient-centered counseling.
 While this module is focused on prenatal genetic counseling, all providers can benefit from learning the communication techniques addressed in this program.
-Providers can also opt to receive free CME/CEU credits for completion of this activity, and responses will be anonymously recorded for further study.
-This resource was developed with support from the National Human Genome Research Institute and the Association of American Medical Colleges (AAMC) Northeast Group on Educational Affairs (NEGEA).
+This resource was developed with support from the National Human Genome Research Institute (NHGRI) Inter-Society Coordinating Committee for Practitioner Education in Genomics (ISCC-PEG) and the Association of American Medical Colleges (AAMC) Northeast Group on Educational Affairs (NEGEA).

 After completing this online activity, learners will be able to:

 1. Identify personal implicit biases towards individuals with physical and/or intellectual disability.

 2. Illustrate principles of patient-centered counseling.

 3. Apply patient-centered counseling approaches to cases involving patients with disabilities in order to promote patient-centered care.

 This is an open-access publication distributed under the terms of the Creative Commons Attribution-NonCommercial license.